-Central's Major Gifts Officer will work closely with the Director of Development and the Major Gift team to develop programs and strategies to identify, cultivate, solicit and steward alumni and friends of the college for significant gifts to fund institutional priorities.
-The primary objective is to develop long-term relationships built on a firm understanding of the donor's interests, passions, and values.
+The Major Gifts Officer will work closely with the Director of Development and the Major Gifts team to execute programs and strategies to identify, cultivate, solicit, and steward alumni and friends of the college for significant gifts to fund institutional priorities.
+The primary objective is to develop long-term relationships built on a firm understanding of donor's interest, passions, and values.

 - Responsible for directly soliciting significant gifts for college-wide priorities from a portfolio of donors.
 Must be a highly energetic professional with the ability to build and cultivate donor relationships that will lead to closing significant gifts for the college.

 - Participate in all aspects of the gift cycle from initiating contacts, developing cultivation strategies, meeting with assigned donors, soliciting and closing gifts, and maintaining stewardship contact.

 - Focus on securing support for a set of campus-wide priorities that include but are not limited to student support and student experiences on and off campus by annual, endowed, or planned gifts.

 - Responsible for oversight of the planned giving program including promotion of planned giving opportunities and stewardship of prospective and current planned giving donors.

 - Complete contact reports and other administrative responsibilities in a timely manner, utilizing support staff when appropriate.
 Plan and execute travel in a cost-efficient manner, maximizing visits and outreach efforts.